bodecci/rust_projects/README.md

-# Rust Projects
+# Collection of Project built using Rust
-A colection of projects built in Rust.
+A collection of projects built in Rust.

 ### 1. A File Compression
 built a file compression in rust. to use, pass the arguements when running main.rs